 Located seemingly in the middle of nowhere, the Klown Doll Museum sits on Route 20, hundreds of miles from any big city.
-It houses about 7,000 clown dolls, the largest such collection in the world.
+Look for Stumpy the Clown, an 8-foot wooden clown that sits outside the building.
+The museum houses about 7,000 clown dolls, the largest such collection in the world.

 History of the Plainview Klown Doll Museum

 The Klown Doll Band actually formed in the 1950s to play clown music and bring joy to local residents.
 As time went on, a small collection of clown dolls developed in the Chamber of Commerce secretary’s office.